Axe-Pearl/JavaScript30/README.md

-# 30 Projects of JavaScript challange
+# 30 Projects of JavaScript challenge